Lokathor/lokathor.github.io/prng/README.md

 Awesome!

-An LCG64/32 can't pass the stronger test batteries in TestU01.
-It's just fundamentally not a good enough generator, and there's not enough internal state to hide the problems.
-If we had an LCG128/32 that could pass (because of the additional state), but it would also be notably slower (128-bit ops must be emulated on 64-bit machines).
+Since an LCG64/32 can't pass the stronger test batteries in TestU01 we'll skip those for now.
+Passing `SmallCrush` is a good enough self check at this point.

-For now, passing `SmallCrush` is good enough, and we'll switch over to talking about some fun additional things we can let our LCG do.
+We'll switch over to talking about some fun additional things we can let our LCG do.

 ## Jumping The Generator Position

 Here's the first fun special technique that we can do with our LCG.
-If we want to send the generator forward by `delta` steps, without actually calling the generator's step function, we can!
+If we want to send the generator forward by `delta` steps, without actually calling the generator's step function `delta` times, we can!
-I don't mean we're gonna just do `delta` multiplies all in a single method, I mean we'll go `delta` steps in less than `delta` time.
 It's described in a paper called "**Random Number Generation with Arbitrary Stride**".
 If we look up that paper name we can get ourselves to the [OSTI page for the paper][osti-lcg-jump], which...
 I guess we click [find in google scholar][google-scholar-brown-94]?
 Right and... okay here's a [direct PDF Link](https://mcnp.lanl.gov/pdf_files/anl-rn-arb-stride.pdf), finally.